 General Anaesthesia

+Can you have dental implants under general anaesthetic?
+Yes.
 General anaesthesia makes you completely unconscious during the procedure.
+This directly answers do they put you to sleep for tooth implant procedures — yes, under general anaesthetic you are fully asleep.
 It is typically reserved for complex cases or patients with significant medical conditions.
-This type of sedation requires the presence of an anaesthetist and is usually performed in a hospital or specialised clinic.
+This option requires a specialist anaesthetist and is usually performed in a hospital or specialised clinic.

 Factors Influencing Sedation Choice